 No, there is no scholarship attached to membership in the Provost Scholars Program.
-However, since Provost Scholars are academically talented, they may be eligible for other merit-based scholarship and financial aid opportunities.
+However, since Provost Scholars are academically talented, they may be eligible for other merit-based scholarships and financial aid opportunities.
 You can get more information from the Office of Financial Aid.

-In order to receive all of the benefits of the Provost Scholars Program, you must accept your invitation by June 30 in the summer before your first semester.
+To receive all of the benefits of the Provost Scholars Program, you must accept your invitation by June 30 the summer before your first semester.
 You can still join the program up until the beginning of classes.
 However, you may miss the opportunity to live in the Provost Scholars Living Group.

 Both the Honors College and the Provost Scholars Program are designed for academically talented students.
 They are, however, quite different experiences.